mfridh01/softres/README.md

 * Will count roll-penalties (if configured)

 ## No more Google sheets.
 **SoftRes** takes away the need of having sheets with reservations.
 No more checking who reserved what.
 No more "Speak up if your reserved item drops".
 The players can now focus on doing the killing and the ML can easily see who reserved what and won what.

 ## What is SoftRes, NOT?
 **SoftRes** is a tool for **HELPING** the ML with keeping track of the **SoftRes**erved items.
 It will NOT automatically distribute items.
 It will only Announce Roll-winners and won items, roll-penalties and such.
 The ML will still have to manually distribute items and can do whatever he wants, even if **SoftRes** shows one thing, the ML can do another.
 **SoftRes** does not automatically switch between loot types.
 So if the ML wants the trash loot too be rolled for normally, that will have to be switched manually.
     * Don't forget to put ML back again before bosses ... *cough*

 ## What's so good about SoftRes?
 With **SoftRes**, only the Master Looter needs to have the addon.
 Everything is done so that everyone can see.
 It announces winners and who has **SoftRes**erved what item when it drops.
 No more Google sheets.

 ## What's bad about SoftRes?
 **SoftRes** assumes that you can link an item in chat.
 But really?
 Who doesn't have an addon that shows drops in dungeons?

 ## Whait!
-It announces and writes in chat in stuff.
+It announces and writes in chat and stuff.
 Doesn't that get messy?
 There will be some spamming in chat, yes.
 But that would happen even without **SoftRes** AND the ML would have to do it manually.
 **SoftRes** uses a library called "ChatThrottle" to make sure that the spams are kept in an acceptable pace.
     * The user will NOT be thrown out of the game for spamming.
 **SoftRes** uses another library called "AceTimers" for handling the timers.

 ## How do you actually use **SoftRes**?